christopherobin/mage/lib/archivist/vaults/couchbase/Readme.md

 ## Views Migration

 Archivist allows for [schema migrations](../../SchemaMigrations.md), and the CouchBase vault supports this.
 This should however only be used to migrate document views.

+Also as couchbase only allows for 20MB of data per key and as this feature stores all the version data into a single key, please write short concise reports to avoid breaking that limit.